s0rti/ThemeChangerTime/README.md

 Then write:

 ### Linux
-* `nohup python3 path to your script file/themeChangeTimeLinux.py & disown`
+* `nohup python3 path to your script file/themeChangeTimeLinux.py`
 ### Windows
-* `nohup python3 path to your script file/themeChangeTimeWin.py & disown`
+* `nohup python3 path to your script file/themeChangeTimeWin.py`
 ### MacOs
-* `nohup python3 path to your script file/themeChangeTimeMacOs.py & disown`
+* `nohup python3 path to your script file/themeChangeTimeMacOs.py`

 # How to stop script?